Karla Faye Tucker: Murders

 Garrett left the bedroom again to continue loading Dean's motorcycle parts into his Ford Ranchero.
 Tucker was once again left in the room and only then noticed a woman who had hidden under the bed covers against the wall.
 The woman, Deborah Ruth Thornton, had argued with her husband the day before, went to a party and ended up spending the night in Dean's bed.
 Upon discovering Thornton, Tucker grazed her shoulder with the pickaxe.
 Thornton and Tucker began to struggle, but Garrett returned and separated them.
 Tucker proceeded to hit Thornton repeatedly with the pickaxe and then embedded the axe in her heart.
 Tucker would later tell people and testify that she experienced multiple intense orgasms with each blow of the pickaxe.

-The next morning, one of Dean's co-workers who had been waiting for a ride entered the apartment and discovered the victims' bodies.
+The next morning, one of Dean's co-workers, who had been waiting for a ride, entered the apartment and discovered the victims' bodies.
 Police investigation led to the arrests of Tucker and Garrett, five weeks after the killings.

 Trial

 In September 1983, Tucker and Garrett were indicted for murder and tried separately for the crimes.
 Tucker was charged with the murders of both Dean and Thornton, but after she testified against Garrett at his trial, the charge for the murder of Thornton was dropped.
 Garrett was not charged with Thornton's death, either.
 Tucker entered a plea of not guilty and was jailed awaiting trial.
 Soon after being imprisoned, Tucker took a Bible from the prison ministry program and read it in her cell.
 She later recalled, "I didn't know what I was reading.
 Before I knew it, I was in the middle of my cell floor on my knees.
 I was just asking God to forgive me."
 Tucker became a Christian in October 1983.
-She later married by proxy her prison minister, Reverend Dana Lane Brown, in 1995 and held her Christian wedding ceremony inside the prison.
+She later got married by proxy to her prison minister, Reverend Dana Lane Brown, in 1995 and held her Christian wedding ceremony inside the prison.